Designing Women1 of 12

-Amanda Conner and Jimmy Palmiotti's Harley Quinn and the recent "Rebirth" relaunch did an admirable job in steering this back on the road, but many fans still see the original design from Batman: The Animated Series and the post-Crisis as the quintessential Harley Quinn look.
+Amanda Conner and Jimmy Palmiotti's Harley Quinn and their "Rebirth" relaunch did an admirable job in steering this back on the road with multiple updated costumes, but many fans still see the original design from Batman: The Animated Series and the post-Crisis as the quintessential Harley Quinn look.

 Invisible Woman has always had one of the most conservative uniforms of any female superhero, basically wearing the exact same thing as her male teammates.
 But sometimes, mama’s gotta sow them wild oats.